-8.10.1.44 TERMINATION OF A PROFICIENCY, COMPETENCY OR LINE CHECK
+8.10.1.45 TERMINATION OF A PROFICIENCY, COMPETENCY OR LINE CHECK

-(a) If it is necessary to terminate a check for any reason, the AOC holder may not use the crewmember or flight operations officer in commercial air transport operations until the completion of a satisfactory recheck.
+(a) If it is necessary to terminate a check for any reason, the AOC holder may not use the crew member or FOO in commercial air transport operations until the completion of a satisfactory recheck.

-8.10.1.45 RECORDING OF CREWMEMBER AND FLIGHT OPERATIONS OFFICER QUALIFICATIONS
+8.10.1.46 RECORDING OF CREW MEMBER AND FLIGHT OPERATIONS OFFICER QUALIFICATIONS

-- (a) The AOC holder shall record in its records maintained for each crewmember and flight operations officer, the completion of each of the qualifications required by this Part. - (b) A crewmember or flight operations officer may complete the curricula required by this Part concurrently or intermixed with other required curricula, but completion of each of these curricula shall be recorded separately.
+- (a) The AOC holder shall record in its records maintained for each crew member and FOO, the completion of each of the qualifications required by this Part. - (b) A crew member or FOO may complete the curricula required by this Part concurrently or intermixed with other required curricula, but completion of each of these curricula shall be recorded separately.